top of page

 ABOUT ME

 I am a writer, editor, Co-Director of National Flash Fiction Day UK and a former director for the UK Flash Fiction Festival.
 I am an editor for FlashFlood, a former reader for the international Bath Short Story Competition and have been a judge for several flash fiction competitions including Flash 500, Micro Madness, Hysteria, NFFD Micro Competition and numerous online flash fiction festival competitions.
 Finding a Way, my debut collection of flashes on the theme of grief, was published by Ad Hoc Fiction in February 2019 and my historical flash fiction novella An Inheritance was published by V. Press in February 2020.
 Both of the books were shortlisted in The Saboteur Awards.
+My new novella-in-flash A Tricky Dance was published by Alien Buddha on 7 January 2024.
+My novella-in-flash William Prichard & Co was published by Arroyo Seco Press in August 2024.

 I started writing in 2007 whilst studying creative writing with The Open University.
 My first writing success was in 2009 when I entered ITV's This Morning short story competition in association with She magazine.
 As one of five finalists I was invited to the London studios to appear on the TV programme with Phil and Fern.
 A chauffeur driven ride through early morning London started the day (after a complimentary night in a hotel) and the day got no less surreal.
 After a trip to make up, I met my fellow finalists and after nervously eating pastries in the Green Room, we were ushered through to the studio where we had the rather terrifying experience of appearing on live television and having to watch the judges critique our stories and mark them out of ten.